All Products

 Data type mappings

-The data types supported by PolarDB for MySQL clusters and ApsaraDB for ClickHouse clusters do not have one-to-one correspondence.
-Therefore, DTS converts the data types of the source database to those of the destination database during initial schema migration.
+A one-to-one mapping is not possible because PolarDB for MySQL and ApsaraDB for ClickHouse support different data types.
+During initial schema synchronization, DTS maps the data types based on the types supported by the destination database.
 For more information, see Data type mappings between heterogeneous databases.

 Permissions required for database accounts